 - SQLite v3, for the quarantine, report and statistics database

-Support is not guaranteed for servers running services from 1h.com, ASL, Imunify360 or Bitninja.
+Support is not guaranteed for servers running services from 1h.com, ASL or Bitninja.

 We only provide support for supported versions of the OS and latest versions of the control panel.
 EOL versions are not supported.
 BETA versions are supported but there may be absent features and bugs, installation is not included.

 Additional requirements for cxs Watch daemon:

-- Kernel with inotify support, e.g. RedHat/CentOS/CloudLinux v6/7+ OS vendor kernels - required for cxs Watch daemon
+- Kernel with inotify support, e.g. RedHat/CentOS/RockyLinux/AlmaLinux/CloudLinux v6/7+ OS vendor kernels - required for cxs Watch daemon

 cxs is a commercial product that is sold and licensed on a per server basis.
 Unlike competing products, it is strictly a one-time per server license purchase with updates for the life of the product, all at a reasonable price!
 Initial default installation on a single server per license is included in the price.
 Please see the FAQ for more information about discounts and installation.